ExpressVPN vs Proton VPN: which VPN is better?

 The Windows app is the most functional and comes with all the features.
 However, the Mac app is as good.
 All the key features minus the few Windows-only tools are there.
 Additionally, you also get the Mac-exclusive Notify, which notifies whenever you connect to an unprotected network.
 Linux users, meanwhile, get an intuitive and versatile graphical user interface.

 As for ExpressVPN, its Windows and Mac apps are near identical and have the same features.
-However, split tunneling is only available on Windows and older versions of macOS.
-In terms of looks, they lack the sleekness of modern apps and are slightly clunky but easy enough to get around.
-Meanwhile, Linux users will have to control everything using command lines.
+In terms of looks, they are sleek and easy to get around.
+However, Linux users will have to control everything using command lines.

 Mobile apps